The page may not load correctly.

 There are several ways to start the scanner.

-Typically, a virus adds (appends its code) itself to an infected file so it incorporates its own code and the virus's code.
-Together they represent a virus-infected file.
-Most of these files can be cured by the Dr.Web anti-virus.
-Here we speak about curing files of viruses rather then curing viruses.
+Typically, a virus adds (appends its code) to an infected file so it incorporates its own code and the virus's code.
+Together, they represent a virus-infected file.
+Most of these files can be cured (and are cured) by Dr.Web anti-virus.
+Here we are speaking about curing files of viruses rather than curing viruses.

 Malicious software in itself operates as a separate computer program, so it cannot be cured but only removed.
 In some cases, we can speak about curing a system (but not malicious software).
 This includes removing the detected threat and restoring the compromised objects.